 During the Term:

 we grant you a revocable, non-exclusive, non-transferable license to use the Services; and

 to enable the synchronisation of the Services across multiple devices, you grant us with an irrevocable license to distribute, copy, store, cache and transmit your information and data.

 You represent and warrant to us that:

-- all information supplied by you to us is true, complete and accurate in all respects and you will notify us promptly of any change to your Personal Details; and
+all information supplied by you to us is true, complete and accurate in all respects and you will notify us promptly update your Personal Details if there is any change; and

 Each representation and warranty above is repeated each time you access the Services.